-Even if you’re just thinking about getting pregnant, it’s not a bad idea to start taking your prenatal.
-Our science team recommends aiming for three months before conception (but it’s never too late to start!).
+Even when just thinking about getting pregnant, it’s not a bad idea to start taking a prenatal.
+Our science team recommends aiming for three months before pregnancy (but it’s never too late to start!).*

 I follow a plant-based diet.
-Will that impact my baby?
+Will that have an impact?

-The trick is to make sure your diet is nutritionally balanced—which is something to strive for whether you’re trying for a baby or not—and take a high-quality prenatal vitamin to fill the gaps.
+The trick is to make sure your diet is nutritionally balanced—which is something to strive for whether you’re pregnant or not—and take a high-quality prenatal multivitamin to help fill gaps.
 That said, there are certain nutrients that should be top of mind for someone who identifies as vegan or vegetarian.
-“Vitamin B12 and vitamin D are the nutrients of most concern [for a plant-based diet],” says Dr. Luke Bucci, Ph.D, CCN, CNS, and Ritual’s VP of Research and Development.
-“Iodine and Omega3 DHA are tight behind them.”
+“Vitamin B12 and vitamin D are nutrients of most importance [for a plant-based diet],” says Dr. Luke Bucci, Ph.D, CCN, CNS.
+“Iodine and Omega-3 DHA are right behind them.”

 Just to be safe, probably not.
-“Alcohol can cause problems for your developing baby throughout your pregnancy, including before you know you are pregnant,” says Sharafi.
-The Center of Disease Control maintains that no amount of alcohol is totally safe during pregnancy, so it’s best to refrain altogether.
+“Alcohol can cause problems for your developing baby throughout your pregnancy, including before you know you are pregnant,” says Dr. Mastaneh.
+The Center of Disease Control maintains that no amount of alcohol is totally safe during pregnancy, so it’s best to refrain altogether.*